 The downside is that it’s not as comfortable or supportive on the joints as a foam bed.
 It’s much cooler for your pet though and is one of the best beds on the market (see here for my full list).

-Why We Recommend It: The Coolaroo Elevated is a great compromise between a standard pet bed and a cooling pad.
-It's not as efficient at temperature regulation as a pad, but helps increase airflow while providing a durable place for your pet to sleep.
+The Coolaroo Elevated is a great compromise between a standard pet bed and a cooling pad.
+It’s not as efficient at temperature regulation as a pad, but helps increase airflow while providing a durable place for your pet to sleep.

 Overheating can be a serious problem for dogs.
 Heatstroke can be fatal within minutes – and once the symptoms are visible (excessive panting, dribbling, collapsing) it’s often too late.

 IMPORTANT: If you think your dog is suffering from heatstroke, move them to a cool place (ideally with a slight breeze), use cool water to wet their coat, and contact your vet immediately.
-Don't take risks with such a serious condition.
+Don’t take risks with such a serious condition.
+Don’t rely on cooling mats to keep your pet safe.

 If your dog finds his bed too hot during the summer, a cooling bed could be a great alternative.
 Cooling pads and mats also lower your pet’s body temperature when he starts to overheat.